JAlcocerT/JAlcocerT/content/docs/Dev/web-astro-ssg.md

 > MIT | Replicate the design of mobbin.com to test the news components of shadcn-ui. #builtinpublic

+This one has a blog which can be filtered per tags:

 4. https://github.com/mickasmt/astro-nomy

 > MIT | Differents pages and examples apps built with Astro v4.5, shadcn/ui & react js.
 Open Source.